derelk/appdotnet/README.md

 Examples
 --------

 The following examples are generated from the unit testing code.
-If you want to se running examples, be sure to checkout the `examples/` directory in this repository.

-The `examples/express.js` file is worth a look, especially if you are interested in the creation of an auth token and the instanciation of an object.
+There are some applications already using this library, checkout https://npmjs.org/package/appdotcouch and https://npmjs.org/package/appdotauth.

 **Also be sure to checkout the complete api description at the bottom.**